List of Naruto characters: Chiyo

 Chiyo (チヨ) was an elder advisor to Sunagakure introduced at the start of Part II, initially mistrustful of other ninja villages because of the Second and Third Great Ninja Wars.
 During those wars, she played a role in formal treaties while strengthening Sunagakure's military might with her knowledge of poisons despite her efforts being nullified by Tsunade's antidotes.
-As a skilled puppeteer, Chiyo takes Sasori in after his parents died at the hands of Kakashi Hatake's father, and teaches him everything she knows before his departure.
+As a skilled puppeteer, Chiyo takes Sasori in after his parents died at the hands of Sakumo Hatake, the father of Kakashi.
+She teaches him everything she knows before he left the Sand village.
 When Gaara is captured by the Akatsuki, Chiyo joins Team Kakashi to rescue the Kazekage.
-Confronting Sasori, Chiyo is able to kill her grandson with help from Sakura Haruno.
+Confronting Sasori, Chiyo is able to kill her grandson after Sasori purposefully does not avoid an attack.
 Despite their efforts, Gaara dies before they can rescue him.
-Touched by the genuine bond formed between Sunagakure and Konoha, Chiyo gives up her life to revive Gaara, hoping that the relationship of peace might be continued.
+Touched by the genuine bond formed between the Sand and the Leaf, Chiyo gives up her life to revive Gaara, hoping that the relationship of peace might be continued.
 However, by the Fourth Great Ninja War, Chiyo is brought back by Kabuto's Reanimation Jutsu to fight against the combined Ninja army.
 She is eventually put back to rest after Itachi cancels the technique.
 The character is voiced by Ikuko Tani in the Japanese anime, and by Barbara Goodson in the English dub.

-Rasa

-Rasa (羅砂) was the Fourth Kazekage (四代目風影, Yondaime Kazekage) of Sunagakure.
-He was voiced by Masahiko Tanaka in the original Japanese anime, and dubbed in English by Crispin Freeman.